 - City and

-Geocoded location data can contain errors but hopefully gives the best textual approximation about the device location.
+Geocoded location data can contain errors but gives the best available textual approximation about the device location.

 Location tracking can be disabled by simply deleting the deployed configuration profile from the device.
 This can be done by opening the device page and clicking the trashcan icon in the Configuration profiles table.
 See Removing deployed configuration profiles for more information.